 The B.S.W.
 Program is a comprehensive course of study built upon a rigorous curriculum to reach specific goals and outcomes.
 A B.S.W. degree will prepare you for beginning-level generalist social work practice, which requires a broad base of knowledge and field experience concerning how individuals, families, groups, communities and organizations function, as well as an appreciation of cultural diversity.
 From this base, you will be exposed to a variety of skills and interventions, both in the classroom and in the field, to use in social work settings.

 To access the VCU School of Social Work Student Policy Handbook, the Technical Standards and Essential Functions for Social Work Students or other programmatic or office documents or forms, check out the School of Social Work documents and forms archive on the student resource site.

 For assistance with student policies, or technical standards or any documents or forms, contact the Office of Student Success at email@example.com.

 Our students are offered the opportunity to graduate with honors following the completion of an independent senior research project successfully defended in front of a committee of three faculty members.
 Students interested in earning honors in social work also may want to look into applying to the VCU Honors College.

-Our advanced-standing option allows those interested in pursuing graduate study the opportunity to apply to the school’s Master of Social Work Program and complete their graduate degree over the course of three continuous semesters, following their undergraduate work.
+Our advanced-standing option allows those interested in pursuing graduate study the opportunity to apply to the school’s Master of Social Work Program, if accepted into this option, and complete their graduate degree over the course of three continuous semesters, following their undergraduate work.